ZackFra/Salesforce-Moxygen/README.md

 Salesforce Moxygen is a light-weight Salesforce mocking framework for Apex unit testing.

-The ORM object encapsulates both DML and query logic by creating non-static wrappers around their respective static Database metods.
+The ORM object encapsulates both DML and query logic by creating non-static wrappers around their respective static Database methods.

 Using this, we can mock the Selector and DML classes using interface trickery.